dominodatalab/domino-quickstart-dask/README.md

 2. For the base image select "Start from a custom base image" and enter `quay.io/domino/dask-environment:ubuntu18-py3.8-r4.1-dask2022.1.0-domino5.1` (see our [Compute Environment Catalog](https://docs.dominodatalab.com/en/5.1/user_guide/71a047/tech-ecosystem/#compute-environment-catalog))
 3. The option "Automatically make compatible with Domino" will be gone after pasting the quay.io image path
 4. Do not select "Dask" as a supported cluster; that is only needed for the cluster environment (see appendix B)
-5. (Admins only or users who have an organization setup) Edit visibility if desired, then create the environment.
+5. Edit visibility if desired (relevant for admins or users sharing with an organization)
 6. Select "Customize before building"
 7. Do not edit the Dockerfile.
 I,e,. leave it empty.
 8. Add the following to the Pluggable Workspace Tools.